-Below are the top 5 points to look at to improve performance on mobile devices:
+Below are the top 5 points to look at to improve performance on mobile devices when developing in Unity:

 Pixel overdraw is quite expensive and could drastically reduce the framerate on mobile devices.
 To prevent this, avoid using Transparent Shaders or basically any Shader that contains transparency (ex.
 Particle Shaders).

-For Opaque geometry use Shaders from Mobile/ category.
+For Opaque geometry use Shaders from the Mobile category.

 Avoid Real-Time Shadows